felixnyamweya/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 1.42.2-rc.1 (2019/04/11)**
+**Version 1.42.2 (2019/04/11)**

 * *New Features*
 	* None.
 * *Improvements*
 	* None.
 * *Bugfixes*
-	* Fixed the addition of default 'aggregateRating' and 'review' property values to the main entity and specific Schema types (Brand, CreativeWork, Event, Offer, Organization, Place, Product, and Service).
+	* Fixed the addition of default 'aggregateRating' and 'review' property values to only the main entity and specific Schema types (Brand, CreativeWork, Event, Offer, Organization, Place, Product, and Service).
 * *Developer Notes*
 	* None.